 How to reduce a fever in a cat

-If your cat only has a moderate temperature and seems otherwise well, you can try to reduce it by using fans to cool him off and/or offering him cool water.
+If your cat only has a moderate temperature and seems otherwise well, you can try to reduce it by using fans to cool him off and provide him with plenty of cool fresh water.

-Don’t give your cat a bath, this will make the situation worse by trapping the water in the coat, which acts as insulation.
+Don’t give your cat a bath, this will make the situation worse by trapping the water in the coat, which acts as insulation and do not administer medications such as ibuprofen, acetylsalicylic acid (aspirin) or acetaminophen (paracetamol/tylenol) as these common medications are toxic to cats.

 How to treat hyperthermia (heat stroke)